utdk/simplesamlphp_auth/README.md

   # Deny access to any other PHP files that do not match the rules above.
   RewriteRule "^.+/.*\.php$" - [F]

-## Linking authenticated users to Drupal users
+## Linking SAML-authenticated users to Drupal users

   - If you don't have pre-existing Drupal users, you should make sure the checkbox "Register users" is enabled.
   When a user is correctly authenticated via the IdP, a Drupal user will automatically be created linked to the SAML